SemMTM/pinterest-clone/README.md

 ## Post Detail Page

-#### Description
+#### What The Feature Does
 The Post Detail Page displays the full details of a post, including the image, description, tags, comments, and user interactions (liking, saving, commenting).
-It allows users to engage with a post, view related information, and interact seamlessly.
+It allows users to engage with a post, delete a post if they are the post owner, view related information, and interact seamlessly.

 The profile that created the post can be seen above the comment section, it displays their username and profile image.
 Once clicked on, it will take the user to the post owners profile page.